(20 ILCS 3960/10)

 a permit, fails to pass,

-is passed, the applicant or the holder
+the applicant or the holder

 permit, as the case may be, and such other parties as the State Board permits,